-Encouraging healthy food options early
+Encouraging healthy food choices early

-Your child’s beliefs and attitudes about food, as well as her eating habits, will start at home and very early in life.
+Your child’s beliefs and attitudes about food, as well as her eating habits, start at home and very early in life.

-Making healthy food choices away from home
+Making healthy choices when eating away from home

-Your child might also want to buy snacks and lunches from the school canteen or tuckshop.
+Your child might also want to buy snacks and lunches from the school canteen or when she’s out and about with the family.
 Older children often like to stop off for a snack or drink on their way home from school too.

 - not making a big deal about how tasty sometimes foods are